ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

     print(my_data_sources_l1.result_files)
     # ['/folder/file.extension]

-- If you added an upstream result file, it will not be listed in the main ``DataSources`` object.
-You have to check directly in the ``DataSources`` object created to define the upstream data
+- If you added an upstream result file, it is not listed in the main ``DataSources`` object.
+You have to check directly in the ``DataSources`` object created to define the upstream data.

 .. code-block:: python